sentrychris/psmonitor/README.md

 ### Key points

+Most of the code is either documented or self-explanatory, however, some key points:

 - Workers act as per-client session handlers that are created whenever a websocket connection is requested.
 The `WebSocketHandler` binds to a specific `worker` instance associated with that client, enabling individual data streams and cleanup.

 - Workers that are unclaimed within 3 seconds are removed from the executor thread pool and destroyed.